boston-pug/lab-in-a-box/README.md

 - http://www.cammorato.com/2014/03/setting-up-your-sandbox/
 - http://www.cammorato.com/2014/05/dissecting-the-vagrantfile/

+Vagrant docs are also always helpful, especially for modifying vbox params like memory.

+And you can always yell at PUG members.

 For the packer templates used for the machines see: https://github.com/boston-pug/packer-templates

 Boxes are hosted at Northeastern (www.ccs.neu.edu).
-Beat Nick Cammorato about the head and shoulders if you have issues downloading them on anything but Windows.
+Beat Nick Cammorato(@cammoraton) about the head and shoulders if you have issues downloading them on anything but Windows.